Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Practical experiences

 \section{Practical experiences}

 This section summarizes our experiences in running our solvers natively in FP32.
 We comment on both performance gains (particularly on GPUs) and a range of issues that needed to be addressed for the solvers to run problem-free.
 While the identified problems differ among the solvers, collectively they serve as useful pointers to what should be treated with extra care when implementing an FP32-capable solver.
+Tools such as the Herbie project~\citep{herbie} could be extremely valuable in catching some of these issues during code development and making the implementation more robust to reduced precisions.